 2021 Summer Programming

-Learn the basics of acting--how to inhabit a character, interpret a script, and find your voice on stage!
+Learn the basics of acting--how to inhabit a character, interpret a script, and find your voice on stage and on camera!

 Teaching Artist: Mark J. Parker

 Beginning Acting - Kids (ages 6-11) - August 8th at 11:00AM - 90 minutes, $25 per person

 Beginning Acting - Youth (ages 12-18) - August 8th at 3:00PM - 90 minutes, $25 per person

 Beginning Acting - Adult (18+) - August 8th at 5:00PM - 90 minutes, $25 per person

 Beginning Acting - Family (all ages, families participate together) - August 8th at 1:00PM - 90 minutes, $20 per person